 Lastly, whilst it will be a relief to leave behind the fatigue, morning sickness, and constant need to empty your bladder that accompanies the first trimester, this doesn’t mean your hormones are done with you yet.
 Throughout pregnancy, your production of progesterone increases, which can have a range of physiological effects.
 You might feel dizzy sporadically throughout the day, as progesterone can cause the blood vessels to leak slightly, causing less blood to circulate around your body and reach your head.
 This sounds scary, but does not need to be; if you start to feel dizzy, sit quietly for a few minutes and let your blood recalibrate in your system.
 Getting up slowly and staying well hydrated can also help.
 Try not to get so dizzy that you faint, as this can be quite a traumatic experience.
 It is far better to pay attention to the early warning signs and rest, before things deteriorate.
 Your libido can also be affected, with some women finding the idea of intercourse a major turn-off, and others finding the complete opposite.

 During your 12-week check up, ensure that you ask your doctor or midwife any questions you have.
-At this stage you may want to discuss the screening options that are available to you, including those that identify genetic disorders such as Down’s Syndrome, cystic fibrosis, and other abnormalities.
+At this stage you may want to discuss the screening options that are available to you, including those that identify genetic disorders such as Down Syndrome, cystic fibrosis, and other abnormalities.
 With today’s advanced diagnostics, it is possible to screen for many genetic disorders, but that doesn’t mean you have to be screened.
-It is a personal decision, and it is advisable to get all the information you need to help you and your husband decide what you want to do.
+It is a personal decision, and it is advisable to get all the information you need to help you and your partner decide what you want to do.

 Your baby is now 10 weeks old (using his or her foetal age) and about 6.4 cm from head to bottom.
 Last week your baby was about the size of a date, this week he or she is the size of a small onion or lime.

-At this point, the major external features are mostly developed.
+By week 12, the major external features are mostly developed.
 Your baby’s facial features look very human now and have moved into their proper positions.
 The eyes are closed and the ears and nose are fully formed.
 Little wisps of hair are even appearing on the scalp.
 Your baby’s fingers and toes (and fingernails and toenails) are formed, and your baby may begin to reflexively open and close their fingers and toes.